pravin5551/DSA-Practice/README.md

 # DSA-Practice
-This repository is or uploading all the DSA practiced questions
+This repository is or uploading all the DSA practiced questions.